hippiehunter/dblbook/src/complex_types/sdl.md

 4.  **Keyword constraints**:
     -   Keywords can appear in any sequence unless otherwise stated.
     -   Multi-word keywords cannot extend over multiple lines.
     -   Some keywords require the keyword and its associated data to stay on the same line.
-Such instances are noted with the keyword.<!--Do we mean that it's noted in this book?-->
+Such instances are noted with the keyword.<!--aTODO: Do we mean that it's noted in this book?-->
     -   Keyword data with colons should not contain spaces.
-    -   Negative values are not allowed for numeric keyword arguments, except where specified.<!--Where is it specified?-->
+    -   Negative values are not allowed for numeric keyword arguments, except where specified.<!--TODO: Where is it specified?-->
 5.  **String data**:
     -   Strings should be wrapped in matching double (" ") or single (' ') quotes and not extended over multiple lines.
     -   Strings can contain quotation marks, provided they differ from the enclosing marks.
 For instance, "Type 'Return' to continue" and 'Type "Return" to continue' are both valid.